FAQ (or, more honestly, Things We Want You to Know)

 We always ship with care, using what should be the industry standard for card-shipping.
 Any card that should be sleeved will be sleeved.
 Any card that should be placed in a toploader will be placed in a toploader.
 Cards will be placed in team bags or graded card sleeves to secure the cards (no tape over the toploaders!), sandwiched between pieces of cardboard, and packaged safely in a bubble mailer or box.
 Most breakers don't use cardboard pieces for the added protection as it is very time-consuming to cut pieces of cardboard, place the pieces around the cards, and tape the cardboard pieces together to secure the cards.
 Last year, we had a custom cutting die manufactured to produce 3.5x4.5 cardboard pieces, and we order nearly 6,000 cardboard pieces on a quarterly basis.

 If you have spots in more than one break, cards from your spots may be combined into a single shipment.
+Since we offer free shipping, this is done entirely at our discretion if it saves us time and money without delaying the shipment of your cards.

 How do I watch the breaks?